 Shortage occupation list reviewed

 The Migration Advisory Committee has reviewed, and added to, the Shortage Occupation List.
 This is in anticipation of a deficit workforce being identified after the freedom of movement from the European Union ceases on 31 December 2020.
 Some of the new occupations included in the list are; senior health and social care workers, butchers, bricklayers, electricians, welders and graphic designers.
 The most noticeable effect of the enhanced list of shortage occupations will be felt when the points-based immigration system is introduced on 1 January 2021, enabling those working in shortage occupations to more easily gain the required points to satisfy the visa application requirements.

 If you are not already a licensed sponsor and you think you will want to sponsor EU/EEA and Swiss employees who arrive in the UK through the skilled worker route from January 2021, you should apply now.
-Price Bailey Legal Services is well placed and highly experienced in providing advice and assistance on making a Sponsor Licence application.
+Price Bailey is well placed and highly experienced in providing advice and assistance on making a Sponsor Licence application.
 Please get in contact with the team if you would benefit from discussing the next steps for your business.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.